 Honey of the Yucatan

-The Yucatan area of Mexico is known for it’s Mayan beekeepers and high quality honey.
+The Yucatan area of Mexico is known for its Maya beekeepers and high-quality honey.
 Mayans have been cultivating bees for over 1000 years.
-It was so important to the ancient Mayans that they had a god of bees and honey called Ah Mucen Kab.
+It was so important to the ancient Maya that they had a god of bees and honey called Ah Mucen Kab.
 Even today you can climb the main temple at Coba and see bees carved in the top of the temple as proof of this.
 This deep culture of bees and honey runs to today.

 Special bees of the Yucatan

 Imagine if bees did not sting!
 That would make them seem a lot friendlier wouldn’t it.
 Did you know there is a species of bees that lives in the Yucatan that does not sting?
 It is called the melipona bee.
-It is black and smaller then the average honey bee.
+It is black and smaller than the average honeybee.
 Cultivating them certainly made it easier to harvest the honey without protective gear.

 How the honey trade works in the Yucatan of Mexico